proycon/LaMachine/CONTRIBUTING.md

   LaMachine can in turn obtain it from these repositories.
 * Your software should have some form of documentation, at least a decent README
-* Any Python software should support Python 3 (and not just 2.7)
+* Any Python software should support Python 3.4 or above.
+Python 2.7 is not supported.
 * The software should be maintained and should work on modern linux distributions.
+More precisely, it should always work on the operating systems that we have designated with **gold support status**, and preferably also on those designated with **silver support status**.
+Support for the bronze category is much appreciated but not required.
+Note that these categories get updates as time progresses, see the general README.
-  LaMachine is not intended for legacy or archiving purposes.
+* LaMachine is not intended for legacy or archiving purposes. (that is not to say that the resulting images themselves can not be used for archiving).

 ## Why use LaMachine?